-Below, find a list of Thanksgiving books that will be engaging for your upper elementary students.
-While not every facet of Thanksgiving is covered in the book list below, there are silly books, historically accurate books, books from the Native American perspective, books about turkeys, books about gratitude, and more.
+Below, find a list of Thanksgiving books that will engage your upper elementary students.
+While not every facet of Thanksgiving is covered in the list, there are silly books, historically accurate books, books from the Native American perspective, books about turkeys, books about gratitude, and more.

 And then, use one of these Thanksgiving Activity ideas to go along with your read-aloud.